 Your business is doing great!
 Congratulations.
 Running a small company is difficult, and ensuring its success is even harder.
 It takes a rare breed of person to get this far, and you should be proud.

-Statistics vary, but most numbers claim that 80 to 90 percent of startup businesses eventually fail.
+Unfortunately, working hard to implement great ideas is not a 100-percent guarantor of success.
+Statistics vary, but some numbers claim that 80 to 90 percent of startup businesses eventually fail.

 But there is hope.

 According to Richard Branson, founder and CEO of Virgin Group, the key to success is this: “Delegate and let go.”